iotaledger/wasp/contracts/rust/wasmlib/docs/Context.md

 fn on_load() {
     let exports = ScExports::new();
     exports.add_func("divide", func_divide);
+    exports.add_func("init", func_init);
     exports.add_func("member", func_member);
     exports.add_view("getFactor", view_get_factor);
 }
 ```

 As you can see this on_load() function first creates the required ScExports
-context and then proceeds to define two Funcs named `divide` and `member` by
+context and then proceeds to define three Funcs named `divide`, `init` and
-calling the add_func() method of the ScExports context and then one View named
+`member` by calling the add_func() method of the ScExports context and then one
-`getFactor` by calling its add_view() method.
-The second parameter to these
+View named `getFactor` by calling its add_view() method.
+The second parameter to
-methods is the smart contract function associated with the name specified.
-These
+these methods is the smart contract function associated with the name specified.
-methods will also automatically assign unique identifiers and then send it all
+These methods will also automatically assign unique identifiers and then send it
-to the host.
+all to the host.

 In its simplest form this is all that is necessary to initialize a smart
 contract.
 To finalize this example, here is what the skeleton function